 Turf toe happens when you bend your big toe up toward the top of your foot too far.
-It’s also called hyperextension.
-This can cause you to sprain or injure your toe and the ligaments that surround it.
+This can cause you to sprain or injure your toe and the ligaments surrounding it.

-This injury is a type of metatarsophalangeal (MTP) joint sprain.
-This means that the tissue and one or more of the joints that connect the toes to the rest of the foot have been injured.
+This injury is a metatarsophalangeal (MTP) joint sprain.
+This injury affects the tissue and one or more of the joints that connect the toes to the rest of the foot.

-Read on to learn how to treat turf toe and what to do if the pain won’t go away.
+Read on to learn how to treat turf toe and what to do if the pain won’t disappear.

 The most noticeable symptom of turf toe is pain around the big toe area, including the joint that goes up your foot toward your ankle.
 You might feel the pain right away if your toe bends suddenly and quickly.